kilograham/rp2040-doom/index.md

 description: The Making of RP2040 Doom
 ---

-This is the part of the series behind the scenes of RP2040 Doom:
+This is part of the series behind the scenes of RP2040 Doom:

 * Introduction **<- this part**
 * [Rendering And Display Composition](rendering.md)